gael-millot/repertoire_profiler/README.md

 By default, all the results are returned in a *result* folder where the *main.nf* executed file is located (created if does not exist).
 This can be changed using the `out_path_ini` parameter of the *nextflow.config* file.
 By default, each execution produces a new folder named *repertoire_profiler_\<ID\>*, created inside the *result* folder and containing all the outputs of the execution.
 The name of the folder can be changed using the `result_folder_name` parameter of the *nextflow.config* file.
 The new name file will be followed by an \<ID\> in all cases.
 <br><br>
-An example of results obtained with the dataset is present at this address: https://zenodo.org/records/15132203/files/repertoire_profiler_1743690584.zip.
+An example of results obtained with the dataset is present at this address: https://zenodo.org/records/17900455/files/example_of_results.zip.
-<br><br>
-Complete informations are in the Protocol 144-rev0 Ig clustering - Immcantation.docx (contact Gael Millot).
 <br><br>
 If the text is cut in the table, reload the page or change the width of the window.
 <br><br>